-- Turn the oven to 350F.Apply some butter to the inside of the baking pan and dust with flour.
+Preheat oven to 350F.
+Butter the inside of two 8-inch round baking pans and dust with flour.
 Shake out the excess.
-Alternatively you can spray it with nonstick cooking spray or line with parchment paper.
+Alternatively, you can spray them with nonstick cooking spray or line with parchment paper.
 Fasten the wet cake strips around the baking pans.
 Set aside.

-- With the mixer still running, slowly pour the condensed milk, against the inside wall of the mixer bowl, until fully incorporated and fluffy.
+With the mixer still running, slowly pour the condensed milk against the inside wall of the mixer bowl until fully incorporated and fluffy.
 As soon as the condensed milk is added, with some streaks of the condensed milk still showing, turn the mixer off and fold the frosting until fully combined.

 Refrigerate the cake overnight.
 Serve at room temperature or cold out of the fridge, depending on how you like it.

 This recipe makes one 4-inch tall, 10-inch round cake.